Tarsiciosh/EssentialFeed/README.md

 - adding an onLoadingStateChange (closure that receive a bool) and pass the state transitions directly
 - update the controller (weakify only the view)
 - add typealias Observer (with generic type) to clarify the intent (use it on both observers) [remove mutable state from `FeedViewModel`.
-The `FeedViewModel` only needs to forward state changes, so state in only transient]
+The `FeedViewModel` only needs to forward state changes, so state is only transient]
 - add a FeedImageViewModel (repeat the steps)
-- add imageTransformer (closure recieving Data and returning generic typy optional Image)
+- add imageTransformer (closure recieving Data and returning generic type optional Image)
 - add imageTransformer closure injection to the init method
-- fix the view model - fix the composer - fix the controller [decouple `FeedImageViewModel` from `UIKit` by creating a transformation closure that converts an image `Data` value into a generic `Image` type.
+- fix the view model - fix the composer - fix the controller [move `FeedImageDataLoader` loading state management to `FeedImageViewModel`.
+Now the `FeedImageCellController` acts as a binder between the `View` and the `ViewModel`]

+[decouple `FeedImageViewModel` from `UIKit` by creating a transformation closure that converts an image `Data` value into a generic `Image` type.
 When composing wiht a UIKit user interface, we inject a closure to transform the image `Data` into `UIImage`]
 - remove EssentialFeed import from the FeedViewController (no longer needed) [remove `EssentialFeed` module import from `FeedViewController` file since it does not depend on any `EssentialFeed` component]